jeyabalajis/simple-rule-engine/README.md

 # Why Rule Engine?

 Decision making has always been at the heart of any business.
 In certain industries (such as Lending), some of the decisions made are so dynamic & at a flux that programming these decisions by hand is counter-productive.
+See [here](https://martinfowler.com/bliki/RulesEngine.html) for additional context.

 Take the example of the decision of giving someone a loan.
 It primarily involves ascertaining two fundamental factors:
 - Ability to repay the loan.